vkbo/novelWriter/README.md

 Project credits are available in [CREDITS.md](https://github.com/vkbo/novelWriter/blob/main/CREDITS.md).

+**Note:** As of April 2024, pre-releases and point releases (2.x) are made from the `main` branch.
+Patches are made from `releases/v2.x` branches.
+So if you're submitting a fix to a current release, **including changes to documentation**, they must be made to the correct branch.

 ### Translations

 New translations are always welcome.
 This project uses Crowdin to maintain translations, and you